murilo9/macaw-ts/README.md

 ### Game lifecycle

 The React app creates an instance of the game with the game config and call its start method.

 The start method will let the render and logic loops running.

-Entities can interact with the game instance thorugh the onRun method `game` parameter.
-They can also get `dt` as a second parameter.
+Entities can interact with the game instance through the onRun or onInit method `game` parameter.
+The onRun method also provides `dt` as a second parameter.

+Entities can access the current room through the game's getCurrentRoom method (as currentRoom is a private attribute of Game).

-Entities in the current room can add/remove entities by using game's appendEntity/removeEntity method.
+Entities in the current room can add/remove entities by using the room's appendEntity/removeEntity method.

 Entities may call game's stop method to close the game.

-A more concrete example:
+[TODO: add a more concrete example]

 > "To interact" = send and receive data